jean-pierreBoth/MultiStochGrad.jl/README.md

 ## Examples and tests

-Small tests consist in a line fitting problem that is taken  from the crate optimisation.
+Small tests consist in a line fitting problem and logisitc regression.

 Examples are based on logisitc regression applied to digits MNIST database (as in the second paper on SCSG).